What is parchment paper made of?

 Culinary parchment paper has the following characteristics:

-• Moisture proof: mainly procured from the wax or silicone coating, although the paper after the parchmentization is moisture proof to a fair degree.
+Moisture proof: This means it resists water and moisture from penetrating the paper or escaping from the food.
+This is mainly achieved by the wax or silicone coating that seals the pores of the paper, although the paper after the parchmentization is moisture proof to a fair degree.

 The chemical conversion of the surface of unsized paper fibers into a thick gelatinous mass; by dissolving them in order to completely fill the present interstice so as to bond the whole fibers into a new homogeneous mass, makes the resulting paper both strong in water and under heat.